 The obligation generally arises when the asset is installed or the ground / environment is disturbed at the exploration or production location.
 When the liability is initially recognized, the present value of the estimated cost is capitalized by increasing the carrying amount of the related exploration and evaluation asset to the extent that it was incurred prior to the production of related ore.
 Over time, the discounted liability is increased for the change in present value based on the discount rates that reflect current market assessments and the risks specific to the liability.
 The periodic unwinding of the discount is recognized in the statement of operations as a finance cost.
-Additional disturbances or changes in rehabilitation costs are recognized as additions or charges to the corresponding assets and rehabilitation liability when they occur.
-For closed sites, changes to estimated costs are recognized immediately in the statement of operations.
+Additional disturbances or changes in rehabilitation costs are recognized as additions or charges to the costs are recognized immediately in the statement of operations.